HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 ## Ensure `wkplc` properties files are correct

-The HCL Portal upgrade will run several ConfigEngine scripts.
+The HCL DX upgrade will run several ConfigEngine scripts.
 These scripts depend on the `wkplc.properties` being up to date and accurate, particularly with the password properties.
 If you are using multiple profiles, verify that the information in each profile is correct.

 1. Edit the wp_profile root>/ConfigEngine/properties/wkplc.properties file and ensure the following values are set correctly:
     -   `WasRemoteHostName=<the hostname of your WAS instance>`